Coventry Cathedral: Ministry and mission

 The cathedral is also known for innovation in its services.
 As well as the expected traditional services (on Sundays, eucharist at 10:30 am and choral evensong at 4 pm), there is a 6 pm Sunday service with contemporary music, preaching and prayer ministry.
 The Cathedral Youth Work runs Goth church and Urban Church outreach congregations for local groups of young people, an equipping and supporting cell group for youth workers within Coventry churches as well as a number of other regular groups.
 There continues to be a strong influence of reconciliation within the theology (both vertical: reconciling people to God; and horizontal: reconciling individuals and groups).
 This is present throughout the ministry of the cathedral but is most clearly seen in the International Centre for Reconciliation and the International Network of Communities of the Cross of Nails.
 The reconciliation work exists locally in reconciling churches and community groups but also internationally (predominantly in the Middle East and central Africa) working with terrorists and dictators as well as local churches, tribes and gangs.

 Justin Welby (then a canon of the cathedral) established a special day for bereaved parents in the cathedral after the death of his own daughter.
 There is now an annual service commemorating the lives of children who have died.
 A book with the names of dead children is on display in the cathedral and anyone whose child has died under any circumstances can ask for their child's name to be added to the book.

 Symbols of reconciliation

-The old cathedral grounds are home to a number of symbols of reconciliation, to complement the church's mission.
-At first, however, the cathedral and its symbols represented the war time destruction and barbarity.
+The old cathedral grounds are home to a number of symbols of reconciliation to complement the church's mission.
+At first, however, the cathedral and its symbols represented the wartime destruction and barbarity.